From Navigation to Refinement: Revealing the Two-Stage Nature of Flow-based Diffusion Models through Oracle Velocity: The Two-Stage Training Target

-Here, the rapid saturation of the top-1 posterior mass roots from the posterior weighting defined in Eq.~\ref{eq:gamma_closed}.
+Here, the rapid saturation of the top-1 posterior mass stems from the posterior weighting defined in Eq.~\ref{eq:gamma_closed}.
 More specifically, we first recall the conditional case (i.e., considering a single data sample), where the marginal distribution at $x_t$ follows a Gaussian whose variance is scaled by some temporal factors.
 In contrast, under the oracle setting, the marginal distribution at $x_t$ is a mixture of $N$ Gaussians, where $N$ denotes the number of samples.
 Considering the expression of $\gamma_i(x_t, t)$ (Eq.~\ref{eq:gamma_closed}) in a $D$-dimensional space, as the squared distances scale with $D$ and enter the exponent divided by $2\sigma_t^2$, even modest differences in distance translate into exponentially large differences in weight as $D$ grows (for fixed $\sigma_t$).
 As a result, once $\sigma_t$ becomes small compared to the typical inter-sample distance, the posterior $\gamma_i(x_t, t)$ becomes sharply peaked on the nearest sample.
-To sum up, \textit{the temporal positioning and the sharpness of the stage split are governed by the interplay between data dimensionality $D$, the sample size $N$, the time-dependent scaling factor $\sigma_t$, and the geometric spread of the dataset}.

 We verify our claim in Fig.~\ref{fig:split_point}, where the top-1 posterior weight is plotted under varying dimensionalities and sample sizes.
 Overall, increasing the data dimension leads to faster saturation, whereas increasing the sample size mitigates this effect.
-In more concrete settings (e.g., ImageNet at $256^2$ resolution), we typically have latent dimensions $D = 4096$ or $8192$ and the class-level sample size $N\approx1400$, yielding the observed top-1 posterior saturation around $t=0.1$.
-This implies that \textit{the effective training target naturally differs across datasets of varying dimensionality and sample size, even under the same rectified flow objective}.
-We also note that our demonstration adopts synthetic unit-Gaussian samples to approximate mean- and variance-normalized data; while real data distributions may deviate slightly, their behavior remains similar as in Fig.~\ref{fig:two_stage}.
+For ImageNet at $256^2$ resolution, we typically have latent $D \in \{4096, 8192\}$, $N \approx 1400$, yielding the observed top-1 posterior saturation around $t=0.1$.
+This implies that \textit{the effective training target naturally varies across datasets, even under the same rectified flow objective}.
+We also note that our demonstration adopts synthetic unit-Gaussian samples; while real data distributions may deviate slightly, their behavior remains similar as in Fig.~\ref{fig:two_stage}.
 The influence of latent space structure is further analyzed in Sec.~\ref{subsec:latent_space}.

+\begin{findingbox} \textbf{Takeaways:} \begin{itemize}[leftmargin=12pt, itemsep=1pt, parsep=0pt, topsep=2pt] \item The oracle velocity field reveals a \textbf{two-stage} training target: a navigation stage guided by a mixture of data modes, followed by a refinement stage dominated by the nearest data sample. \item The stage transition is jointly governed by the data dimensionality $D$, the sample size $N$, the noise coefficient $\sigma_t$, and the latent space structure. \end{itemize} \end{findingbox}